 The Users Bulletin provides a summary of new policies, procedures, and events of interest to MSI users.
 It is published quarterly.

-To request technical assistance with your MSI account, please contact contact the Help Desk via email at firstname.lastname@example.org or using the online Support Request Form.
-Phone and in-person support are not available during reduced University operations.
+To request technical assistance with your MSI account, please contact the Help Desk via email at firstname.lastname@example.org, by using the online Support Request Form, or by scheduling a video consultation.

-2. Requesting MSI Resources for COVID-19 Research: The conditions surrounding the COVID-19 epidemic are changing fast and MSI staff want to do what we can to support and accelerate research and development that is directed toward solutions to this epidemic.
+7. Requesting MSI Resources for COVID-19 Research: The conditions surrounding the COVID-19 epidemic are continuing to evolve and MSI staff want to do what we can to support and accelerate research and development that is directed toward this epidemic.
 If you are engaged in COVID-19 research, please contact us with a synopsis of your research and briefly describe how staff expertise or additional computational and data storage resources can help to advance and accelerate your research.
-We are working to develop resource grants for COVID-19 projects, which might include things like “code/workflow optimization,” “accelerated access to computing,” and “added allocations of storage” for COVID-19 related research.
+We are working to develop “resource grants” for COVID-19 projects, which might include things like “code/workflow optimization,” “accelerated access to computing,” and “added allocations of storage” for COVID-19 related research.
 Your feedback will help us figure out how best to proceed.
 Please email firstname.lastname@example.org with “COVID-19 Research” in the subject line.

 b.
 Getting Started (includes Quickstart Guides)

 f.
 Software License Reservations